npm/rfcs/accepted/0000-validate-signatures.md

 The new ECDSA signatures are smaller in size (64 bytes), compared to the existing PGP signature (893 bytes).
-We can stop writing `npm-signature`s on new package releases once we the Keybase key has expired so new packages.
+We can stop writing `npm-signature`s on new package releases once we the Keybase key has expired.

-**Plan for switching to a new signature key:**
+**Rollout plan:**

 - 1. **Publish new public key on npmjs.com**: The npm cli will use this endpoint to fetch the public key and cache this locally.
-- 2. **Add a new `signatures` field to the version packument**: We treat existing release/version packuments as immutable and introduce a new `signatures` array in the version packument.
+- 2. **Add a new `signatures` field to the version packument**: We introduce a new `signatures` array in the version packument.
 Each signature references a `keyid` (sha256 hash of the public key).
 - 3. **Double sign during the deprecation period using both keys**: We will double-sign creating both a PGP signature and an ECDSA signature over the `package@version:integrity` string.
 The PGP signature will go in the existing `npm-signature` field and the ECDSA signature will go in the new `signatures` array in the version packument.
 - 4. **Generate signatures on existing package releases using the new key**: We will backfill signatures for all existing releases/versions, generating a signature using the new key and adding this to the version packuments `signatures` array.
-- 5.  **Introduce new npm cli command: `validate-signatures`**:  The command will will only support new (ECDSA) signature keys and come pre-bundled with valid `keyid`s, warning users to update the cli if a new key has been found from npmjs.com.
+- 5.  **Introduce new npm cli command: `validate-signatures`**:  The command will will only support new (ECDSA) signature keys and come pre-bundled with valid `keyid`s, warning users to update the cli if a new key has been found from npmjs.org.
 - 6. **Update the Keybase PGP key expiry**: We want to give folks with their own tooling as much notice as possible while deprecating the use of the existing PGP key.
 We will update the public Keybase key with a new expiration date (the current key expires 2034-03-30).
 We will communicate this expiration to match the deprecation timeframe (exact timing is TBD).
 - 7. **Stop generating PGP signatures once the key expires**: We will no longer populate the packument field `dist.npm-signature` in new releases.

 #### Breaking changes